kostja/doc/doc/2.0/book/box/box_session.rst

     :rtype:  number

-    This function is local for the the request, not global for the session.
-If the connection behind the session is multiplexed, it can be safely used inside the request processor.
+    This function is local for the request, i.e. not global for the session.
+If the connection behind the session is multiplexed, this function can be safely used inside the request processor.

 .. _box_session-user: